 Of course, that means that we work with many child care centers and it turns out that many parents don’t realize that year-round child care facilities often offer great summer camp options!
 Yes, it seems obvious.
 However, unless their child attends a child care and preschool program that offers such a program, many parents don’t even think about a child care or preschool summer camp.

 What’s so great about summer camps run by child care centers?

-One of the best things about a child care summer camp is that many daycare centers and preschools actually offer summer camp programs which feature a mix of outdoor experiences (like a traditional summer camp), paired with quality academic instruction.
+One of the best things about a child care and preschool summer camp is that many daycare centers and preschools actually offer summer camp programs which feature a mix of outdoor experiences (like a traditional summer camp), paired with quality academic instruction.

 For instance, Kiddie Academy of DC hosts a summer camp program called Camp Adventure, which includes a variety of academic activities like Arts, Math and Science.
 However, the center is located near a large park and playground, which also allows for daily outdoor activities such as flying kites in the park, building a camp, having a picnic lunch at the park, or painting outside.